sysam68/mem0_dify_plugin/README.md

 - **Write Operations** (Add/Update/Delete/Delete_All): In async mode, these operations return immediately with an ACCEPT status, and the actual operation is performed in the background
 - **Read Operations** (Search/Get/Get_All/History): These always wait for and return the actual results, regardless of async mode setting
-  - **Async Mode**: All async read operations have timeout mechanisms (60s for Search/Get_All, 30s for Get/History) to prevent indefinite hanging
+  - **Async Mode**: All async read operations have timeout mechanisms (default: 30s for all operations) to prevent indefinite hanging
+  - **Configurable Timeout** (v0.1.2+): Users can configure custom timeout values per tool in the Dify plugin configuration interface
   - **Sync Mode**: No timeout protection (blocking calls).
 If timeout protection is needed, use `async_mode=true`
   - **Service Degradation**: On timeout or error, tools log the event and return default/empty results to ensure workflow continuity
 - **Unified Exception Handling**: Both sync and async modes have unified exception handling for service degradation, ensuring workflows continue even when individual tools fail